embrex-dev/website/README.md

 # Embrex Marketing Site

-This is the marketing website for Embrex (formerly Codex), a code generation tool for Symfony, built with Astro.
+This is the marketing website for Embrex (formerly Embrex), a code generation tool for Symfony, built with Astro.

 ## 🚀 Getting Started